-Brit Lonsdale: This is a lovely street to come down.
-If you want an alternative to all of the big shopping centers
+Britt: This is a lovely street to come down, if you want an alternative to all of the big shopping centers.

-Brit Lonsdale: It is, yes, Jermyn Street and Dr. Henry Jermyn who was the Earl of St. Albans.
-And it's full of lots of little, very individual, quintessentially English shops.
-It's really worth coming down here even if you haven't got the money to buy all those wonderful things that you see.
+Britt: It is, yes, Jermyn Street, named after Dr. Henry Jermyn, who was the Earl of St. Albans.
+And it's full of lots of beautiful little, very individual, quintessentially English shops.
+It's really worth coming down here, even if you haven't got the money to buy all those wonderful things that you see.

 Rick: Just if you want to window shop it gives you a little elegant slice of London culture.

-Brit Lonsdale: Yes, absolutely.
-And a lovely flavor, yes...We're walking past Swaine Adeney & Brigg, this is where members of the Royal Family buy their umbrellas, gloves and whips.
+Britt: Yes, absolutely.
+And a lovely flavor, yes…We're walking past Swaine Adeney & Brigg.
+This is where members of the royal family buy their umbrellas, gloves, and whips.

 Rick: Whips!
 Oh, for horses.

-[43a] Bates Hats still sells bowlers and top hats as it has for a century.
+Bates Hats sells bowlers and top hats, as it has for a century.